 - Always needing an adult to support them during play activities.

-If you are concerned about any area of your child’s play/social development I can provide comprehensive assessment and support as well as consultation with other key carers involved with you and your child.
+If you are concerned about any area of your child’s play/social development we can provide comprehensive assessment and support as well as consultation with other key carers involved with you and your child.

 Provision of Service